nukopian/DBIx-Squirrel/README.md

-As with the DBI, database queries are crafted with SQL, keeping you close to the data, while processing result-sets can be done cleanly and efficiently with DBIx-Squirrel's simple yet powerful transformation pipelines.
+As with the DBI, database queries are crafted with SQL, keeping you close to the data, while processing result-sets can be done cleanly and efficiently with DBIx-Squirrel's iterators and simple yet powerful transformations.

 Pretty much everything you could do with the DBI can be done the exact same way with this package.
 DBIx-Squirrel's enhancements are progressive